 It's devastating to find out that your dog has bladder cancer.
-While bladder cancer is uncommon in dogs, it is serious and often fatal.
-Fortunately, treatment options are available and early detection may expand treatment options.
+While this form of cancer is uncommon in dogs, it is aggressive and often fatal.
+Certain breeds are more likely to develop bladder cancer, and obesity is a known risk factor in all dogs.
+Fortunately, treatments are available that can improve the quality and duration of a dog's life, and early detection may expand treatment options.

 What Is Bladder Cancer?